 Whether you are expanding locally or internationally, it is worth considering whether you should outsource staffing to a specialist third-party firm.
 This will save your business money and time, as well as reducing the risk of non-compliance with tax and employment laws.
 In many cases, the best option for outsourcing employment and human resources services is a Global PEO.

-A Global PEO, such as New Horizons Global Partners, can offer the full suite of staffing outsourcing solutions for all your business locations.
+A Global PEO, such as Horizons, can offer the full suite of staffing outsourcing solutions for all your business locations.